erreipj/agile-metrics/README.md

 Average time between when a ticket is created and when it is delivered.
 Measures the overall responsiveness of the team from idea to production.

+### Sprint Completion Rate
+Ratio between committed tickets at the start of a sprint and tickets actually delivered.
+Measures the team's ability to meet its commitments and identifies over-engagement patterns.

+### Work In Progress (WIP)
+Number of tickets actively in progress but not completed at the end of each sprint.
+Helps identify bottlenecks and flow inefficiencies.

+### Throughput
+Number of tickets delivered per week, regardless of story points.
+A flow-based metric that complements velocity for more reliable forecasting.

+### Monte Carlo Forecasting
+Probabilistic simulation based on historical throughput data.
+Answers the question: "Given a backlog of N tickets, what is the probability of delivering everything within X sprints?"
+Returns delivery forecasts at 50%, 85%, and 95% confidence levels.

 ---

 ## Dataset

 Data sourced from a public GitHub repository containing real Jira sprint data from 4 open source projects (Spring XD, Meso, Aurora, UserGrid): [AgileScrumSprintVelocityDataSet](https://github.com/RandulaKoralage/AgileScrumSprintVelocityDataSet).

 > **Dataset limitations:** This dataset does not include individual ticket creation dates.
 As a result, Lead Time and Cycle Time are both approximated from sprint duration (start date to complete date).
 In a real Jira export, Lead Time would be calculated from ticket creation date to delivery date, and Cycle Time from the moment work starts on a ticket.
+The `lead_time.py` script supports both calculation modes — exact and approximate — depending on column availability in `config.yml`.

 ---